swapnilborase/serviceNow-Service-Catalog-Design/README.md

 * Created a catalog Item list for users to order an item.
 * Used Request Item workflow with the workflow that is created for user approval and handles tasks.
 * Combined Catalog Client Script to store and pass information to a custom table.

+# Environment / Technologies
+* ServiceNow
+* IT Service Management
+* IT Infrastructure Library
+* JavaScript